astralfrontier/creative-universe/content/blog/the-superhero-buffet.md

 [extra]
 banner_image = "blog/batman-2216148_1280.jpg"
+pullquote = """
+I like these stories because they remind me that whoever you are, whatever power you have, it’s not only okay to be a good person, it’s expected.
+"""
 +++

 I started a tweet with these words: "I'll never be off superheroes in some form".
 And it's true!